mohamedkhaledr8/University/README.md

 # University
-university system to enhancement from communication between teaching staff and students
+University system to enhancement from communication between teaching staff and students